yair89999/basic-raspberry-pi4-car-controlled-by-a-computer/README.md

 # basic-raspberry-pi4-car-controlled-by-a-computer
-this is a basic raspberry pi 4 car using the Adafruit DC & Stepper Motor HAT
+This is a raspberry pi 4 car using the Adafruit DC & Stepper Motor HAT

-this car can move forward/backward and turn all by another program using the tcp protocol
+It can move forward/backward, turn, get the distance from objects and see what the car sees all by another program on your pc.

-the raspberry pi is the server side of the project and your computer which controls the car is the client side
+the raspberry pi is the server side of the project and your computer which controls the car is the client side, all by the socket module in python and a TCP protocol

 <p>the <a href="https://thepihut.com/products/adafruit-dc-stepper-motor-hat-for-raspberry-pi-mini-kit">Adafruit DC & Stepper Motor HAT</a></p>

-<b>this is an continued project</b>
+<b>This is an continued project</b>
 and at the end will have:
 <ul>
   <h5>on the screen you control the pi from</h5>